-SVQ 2 Social Services (Children and Young People) is the benchmark qualification required for Support Workers in Day Care of Children Services
+SVQ 3 Social Services (Children and Young People) is the benchmark qualification required for Practitioners in Day Care of Children Services.

-When carrying out an assessment, we must assess against the standards for SVQ 2 Social Services (Children and Young People) at SCQF level 6.
+When carrying out an assessment, we must assess against the standards for SVQ 3 Social Services (Children and Young People) at SCQF level 7.
 These are called National Occupational Standards (NOS).
-You can find these on our website at http://workforcesolutions.sssc.uk.com/nos/ccld_svq2.html.
-Click on 'SVQ 2' and then click on your practice area.
+You can find these on our website at http://workforcesolutions.sssc.uk.com/nos/ccld_svq3.html.
+Click on your practice area.
 You will see a list of highlighted units: four core units and a series of optional units.
-We must compare what you tell us to the four core units and any two optional units.
+We must compare what you tell us to the four core units and any four optional units.